SMTG-Bham/galore/paper.md

 AR acknowledges the support from Imperial
 College London for her Imperial College Research Fellowship.

+We are grateful to Francesco Borgatti for his work transcribing the HAXPES cross-section data.
+The polynomial fits were derived from these tables.

 We acknowledge useful discussions with Alexey Sokol (who proposed that a code such as this would be useful), Katie Inzani and Tim Veal.
 Feature requests and user testing came from Benjamin